Resident Evil (1996 video game): Reception

+PlayStation

 The original PlayStation version of Resident Evil was critically acclaimed, receiving an aggregated rating of 91 out of 100 at Metacritic based on eight reviews.
 Among those who praised the game was GameSpot, describing it as "one of those rare games that's almost as entertaining to watch as it is to play".
 Famitsu gave it ratings of 9, 10, 10 and 9 out of 10, adding up to 38 out of 40.
 This made it one of their three highest-rated games of 1996, along with Super Mario 64 (which scored 39/40) and Tekken 2 (which scored 38/40).
 Resident Evil was also one of only ten games to have received a Famitsu score of 38/40 or above up until 1996.
 GamePro described the storyline and cinematics as "mostly laughable", but felt the gameplay's "gripping pace" and the heavy challenge of both the combat and the puzzles make the game effectively terrifying.
 They reassured readers that the unusual control system becomes intuitive with practice and applauded the realism instilled by the graphics and sound effects.
 The four reviewers of Electronic Gaming Monthly also commented on the realistic graphics and sounds, and additionally praised the selection of two playable characters.
 Sushi-X remarked that it, "at first glance, may appear to be a clone of Alone in the Dark, but in reality, it is a totally new experience".
-Mark Lefebvre particularly remarked, "The element that really grabs a player here is fear.
+Mark Lefebvre remarked, "The element that really grabs a player here is fear.
 After trading blows with the first zombie, you'll quickly become hesitant to turn down any uncharted corridors in the mansion."

 A reviewer for Next Generation said it "manages to be as genuinely scary as a good horror film - no small achievement.
 There are a lot of things that work around games being this frightening ...
 In this case, however, the fine character work, creepy and well-executed sound effects, and just the right music in just the right places all have a subtle, cumulative effect ..."
 While criticizing the "laughable" dialogue and voice acting, he felt they were overridden by the game's positive aspects.
 He pointed out that the lack of genuinely confounding puzzles allows the game to move at a good pace, and the use of prerendered backgrounds allowed the PlayStation to handle much more detailed characters.
 Yasuhiro Hunter of Maximum stated that "The game has the greatest atmosphere of any other game in existence[sic] - naming a game that makes you jump as much as when encountering your first pair of Cereberos in this title would be very difficult."
 He also praised the heavy difficulty of the puzzles, the great care required in combat, the 3D graphics, and the exceptionally high replay value.
-Computer Gaming World gave a more mixed review for the Windows version, explaining that they "tried to hate it with its graphic violence, rampant sexism, poor voice acting and use of every horror cliché, however...it's actually fun."